Blocks

 A hotkey can be overwritten in the user’s local configuration file.

-string: Key combination to use. [docs]
+hotkeystring: Key combination to use. [docs]

-In this example you have a hotkey block named Inverse
+In this example you have a hotkey block named Inverse, when somebody hits that

-hotkey it goes to the next block PlayPandora
+hotkey it goes to the next block PlayPandora which is most likely a user

 script.